andrewm1tchell/ShakespeareSoup/ReadMe.md

 # Shakespeare Soup

-Formulate sentences using directed graphs and Shakespeare's timeless works!
+Java Web App to formulate sentences using directed graphs and Shakespeare's timeless works!

 Just enter in a root word and this tool will create a sentence or phrase beginning with you word.